xdevplatform/postman-twitter-ads-api/README.md

 ## Authentication

-As mentioned above, you need to configure your credentials.
-To get those, please see the following information:
+As mentioned above, you need to configure your credentials to environment variables.
+To get those credentials, please see the following documentation:

 - [Authentication](https://developer.twitter.com/en/docs/basics/authentication/overview)
 - [Obtaining Ads Account credentials